6 Best Substitutes for Bouillon

 Okay – that’s you all sorted with suitable substitutes for Bullion.

-So as a quick round up:
+So here’s a quick round up:

 • Chicken broth is the best substitute for bouillon, as it is the same flavor and consistency.
 However, if you do not have chicken broth on hand, you can use other substitutes, such as vegetable broth, beef broth, mushroom broth, white wine, soy sauce, tamari, or fish sauce.